 Your loan repayments are made with after-tax dollars.
 But that money is being paid into a tax-deferred plan account.
 When you are ready to retire your distribution (including your loan repayments) is considered a taxable event.
 This means your 401(k) loan payments are taxed twice.
 In addition, a loan from a retirement plan is considered a consumer loan and the interest is not tax-deductible, as it would be for a home equity loan.

 Perhaps the most compelling reason not to borrow from your 401(k) plan is what can happen if you terminate your plan with an outstanding loan balance–or if you are simply unable to make your payments.
 If you terminate your plan for any reason while you have an outstanding loan, the remaining loan balance is due immediately.
 If you can’t afford to repay the loan in full, the entire outstanding principal becomes taxable and is deemed to be a distribution.

 This can spell disaster.

 Not only will you have to pay a tax on the distributed amount at your regular tax rate you will also be hit with a 10% non-deductible Federal tax penalty and a state penalty if the state you live in has one (if under age 59½).
-Plus, depending on the amount it adds to your taxable income, the loan distribution may actually push you into a higher tax bracket meaning your The additional costs created by a loan default can be financially devastating.
+Depending on the amount it adds to your taxable income, the loan distribution may actually push you into a higher tax bracket–making costs even higher.
+The additional costs created by a loan default can be financially devastating.

 Of course, it’s still comforting to know that if the need arises you do have access to your 401(k) funds.
 But if you consider taking a loan against your retirement, be sure to take all the consequences into consideration.